suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

 AES-CTR is a non-AEAD cipher that provides confidentiality but lacks integrity protection.
-Unlike AES-CBC, AES-CTR uses an IV per AES operation, as shown in {{aes-ctr-fig}}.
+Unlike AES-CBC, AES-CTR uses an IV per block, as shown in {{aes-ctr-fig}}.
 Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the IV MUST start with zero (0) and MUST be incremented by one for each 16-byte plaintext block within the entire slot.

-Using the previous example with a slot size of 64 KiB, the sector size 4096 bytes and the AES plaintext block size of 16 byte requires IVs from 0 to 255 in the first sector and 16 * 256 IVs for the remaining sectors in the slot.

 In our example, we assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and an AES plaintext block size of 16 bytes,